gjpelletier/stepAIC/README.md

 ### Acceptable VIF as the target for Ridge regression

 Ridge regression reduces the Variance Inflation Factors of the features by adding a penalty term to the ordinary least squares regression.
 The magnitude of the penalty term is related to the regularization paramter (alpha) and the sum of the squared coefficients.
 At very low values of alpha there is negligible penalty and the Ridge regression results are practically the same as OLS.
-As the alpha value is increased, the penalty increases and the VIF values of the features decreases, which mitigates the problem of multicollinearity.
+As the alpha value is increased, the penalty increases and the VIF values of the features decreases, which decreases the magnitude of the coefficients to mitigates the problem of multicollinearity.

 Cross-validated ridge regression (e.g. using RidgeCV) does not always result in acceptable multicollinearity of data features as indicated by VIF.
 While cross-validation helps in fine-tuning the regression coefficients, it does not always result in VIF values close to 1.
 Ideally the VIF of the features should be as close as possibe to VIF=1.
 This can be achieved using a trial and error method of evaluating the VIF values of the model features over a range of alpha values.